pooltogether/pooltogether-contracts-template/README.md

 These contracts can be deployed to a network by running:
 `yarn deploy <networkName>`

+## Verification
+These contracts can be verified on Etherscan, or an Etherscan clone, for example (Polygonscan) by running:
+`yarn etherscan-verify <ethereum network name>` or `yarn etherscan-verify-polygon matic`

 # Testing
 Run the unit tests locally with:
 `yarn test`